 It seems like it is simple to exercise on this machine.
 However, once you try it for the first time, it may be surprising how much effort you need.
 Additionally, you need maximum focus so that you can exercise properly.

 If you were wondering why it could be bad for your back, it is because it can cause injuries.
-Many injuries on them are a consequence of not performing the stroke as you should.
+Many back injuries are a consequence of not performing the stroke as you should.
 You may lose your focus or misjudge the power a stroke requires.
 As a result, you may move your upper body to the back too fast.

 You may even do everything properly, except for judging how long your back can hold on doing the exercise.
 The goals you set may be too ambitious.
 That is why you force yourself to row for a long time, and that results in muscle pain.
 Your back is the first muscle group that will react to the extra stress.

-What to Do If You Feel Back Pain from Rowing?
+What to Do If You Feel Back Pain from Rowing

 Feel free to do crunches, sit-ups, and other exercises that do not burden your back muscles.
 It is critical to let them heal to avoid any long-term back issues.